Marlene Creates: Education

 Creates attained her bachelor's in art education at Queens University in Kingston, Ontario, attending from 1970 – 1974.
 She traveled to Venice, Italy in 1973 as part of the university's Art and Architecture Study.
 In 1975 she was selected as a Canadian delegate to France for an Architecture Study Program.

 Artistic career

-Initial Career 1980-1985

 As part of the Art Gallery of Ontario Extension Services "Artist with their Work" Program, Creates exhibited a collection of thirteen cibachrome photographs of landscapes on the east and west coasts of Canada, England, Wales, and Ireland.
 In describing the exhibit she says:

 "The actions of nature may seem random or unpredictable; the way smooth stones sit naturally at the shore appears to have no organization.
 I have found though, that if I manipulate any of them, the interference is obvious.
 The kind of order I impose is unlikely to occur naturally.
 But the imposition is slight.
 The next high tide will disturb my arrangement and re-organize the elements again.
 Nature is never finished."

 As a part of the exhibit, Creates also hosted an illustrated lecture and landscape art workshop with local participants in the Thunder Bay region.
 Creates also toured with the exhibit to Windsor.